mattpopa/mattpopa.github.io/content/posts/devops_and_accessories.md

 ![Hank Hill from King of the hill](/images/hank_hill_propane.jpg)

 Remember Hank Hill from "King of the Hill"?
-He was all about propane and its accessories.
+He was all about propane and propane accessories.
 That's kind of like me but with DevOps instead.
 And like Hank's, my passion with computers started in my childhood, in the '90s, a time when they were not just scarce but symbolized a window to a whole new world for me.
 The first time I encountered a Commodore-like PC sparked a whole new level